-- When the external component of a cochlear implant is turned off or removed from the head the user will normally not be able to hear anything through the implanted ear. - Implantable devices are delicate and expensive and should be handled with the same care as hearing aids. - Other cautions may be listed in the user guides.
+- When the external component of a cochlear implant is turned off or removed from the head the user will normally not be able to hear anything through the implanted ear. - Implantable devices are delicate and expensive and should be handled with the same care as hearing aids. - Other cautions may be listed in the user guides and in Good Practice Guide, Attachment 11.